axmolengine/axmol/extensions/spine/README.md

-# The spine-runtime for axis
+# The spine-runtime for adxe
 * version: 3.8
 * based on spine-cpp